Multiple radial SLE(0) and classical Calogero-Sutherland System: Introduction

 where $\boldsymbol{z}(t)$ is the location of the critical points at time $t$ under the multiple radial Loewner flow with parametrization $\boldsymbol{\nu}(t)$ .

 \end{thm}

 The key ingredient in the proof of theorem (\ref{traces as horizontal trajectories}) is the integral of motion for the Loewner flows.
 This integral of motion, denoted by $N_t(z)$, arises as the classical limit of a martingale observable inspired by conformal field theory.
 A detailed explanation of this construction can be found in Section \ref{Multiple radial Martingale Observable}.
+This approach can also be extended to various multiple SLE systems.
+For systematic and rigorous study of such conformal field theories, please refer to \cites{KM13,KM21}.